 Are You Following the Rules?

-When I explain White Hat SEO in a presentation, most prospects nod and agree with the theory of playing within the search engine optimization rules.
-Until the discussion turns toward results.
+When I explain White Hat SEO in a UC Berkeley Extension course or sales discussion, most people nod and agree with the theory of playing within the search engine optimization rules.
+Until the discussion turns toward timing and results.
 Can you guarantee that I’ll be on page one for most of my keywords?
 How long will it take to rank better than my competitors?
 What’s the fastest way to show up in Google searches?

 What Is White Hat SEO Anyway?

-In its simplistic definition, White Hat SEO techniques follow the ground rules that Google and other Search Engines set forth about structuring information on the Web.
-Google and Bing are in the business of answering human questions; they try to serve up the best matches to the queries or keywords posed.
-The search engine’s job is to scour all possible pages contained on the Web and deliver the most recent, relevant, and useful content.
+In its simplistic definition, White Hat SEO techniques follow the rules (quality guidelines) that Google and other Search Engines set forth about structuring information on the Web.
+Google and Bing are in the business of answering human questions; they try to serve up the best matches to the search phrases (keywords) posed.
+The search engine’s job is to scour all possible pages they’ve indexed from the Web and deliver the most recent, relevant, and useful content.

 When You Don’t Follow the Rules

 Setting aside ethics for the moment, using Black or Grey Hat techniques can get you into serious trouble.
-Google algorithm changes are routine (39 were launched in May alone) as part of their quest to improve search quality.
-Google rewards high-quality sites, and specifically targets webspam.
-They define webspam as techniques that “don’t benefit users, where the intent is to look for shortcuts or loopholes that would rank pages higher than they deserve.”
-When abusers are caught, punishment can range from lost ranking (the most lenient outcome) to complete banishment from search.
+Google has published their SEO guidelines.
+That said, nothing stands still on the Web, including SEO.
+Google algorithm changes are routine, as they continually test ways to improve search quality and a searcher’s experience.
+Therefore, Google rewards high-quality sites, and specifically targets webspam.
+Webspam is defined as techniques that “don’t benefit users, where the intent is to look for shortcuts or loopholes that would rank pages higher than they deserve.”
+When abusers are caught, punishment can range from lost ranking (the most lenient outcome) to complete banishment from the search engine.

 The Rules Continue To Change & Evolve

-And search engine algorithms continue to evolve.
+Search engine algorithms continue to evolve.
 At a rapid pace.
 If you follow MozCast, you see the volatility in organic search.
-We’ve had a record number of days this year with significant fluctuations to Search Engine Result Pages (SERP) rankings.
+In the past several years, we’ve had a record number of days (even months) with significant fluctuations to Search Engine Result Pages (SERP) rankings.
 Perhaps this is the new normal.
-Google’s algorithm now has artificial intelligence; basically, this is machine learning.
-It has to learn fast because 15% of searches every day are new and never been searched before.
+Google’s algorithm now has artificial intelligence; in essence, this is machine learning.
+One of the pressing reasons the machine has to learn fast, is because 15% of searches every day are new and never been searched before.

-In a recent Search Engine Land article entitled “How to stop worrying about Google updates,” the author chronicles the slew of no-name updates unleashed by Google this year.
-It includes good ole fashioned White Hat SEO advice, things we’ve been saying for years.
+In a Search Engine Land article entitled “How to stop worrying about Google updates,” the author chronicles the slew of no-name updates unleashed by Google in 2017, a trend that continues today.
+The article includes good ole fashioned White Hat SEO advice, things we’ve been saying for years.
 Like:

 No Guarantees Allowed